joshmsmith/workflow-web/README.md

 ![app-newtransfer](./assets/NewTransfer.png)

 Note: Currently the account names need to match the list hardcoded in banking-client.go:61 mockBank var
-WIP: to populate this from the db table..
+Update-20230608: Updated the banking-client to populate the account names from the mysql db accounts table instead of the hardcoded mockbank variable.

 ### Transfer Details (COMPLETED)